elementary/docs/writing-apps/code-style/class-construction.md

 }
 ```

-Note that in both cases, we handle the arguments in the constructor, while the actual logic of creating UI lives in the common `construct` block.
+Note that in both cases, we handle the arguments in the constructor, while the actual logic of creating UI widgets lives in the common `construct` block.

 ```csharp
 construct {